yacobshogar/ResumeLeap/README.md

 **PROFESSIONAL SUMMARY:** <hr>
 <p>
-     •	Enthusiastic Employee eager to contribute to team success through hard work, <br> attention to detail and excellent organizational skills.
-Clear understanding of Computer skills and programming and trained in many computer languages.
-Motivated to learn, grow and excel in the Programming/computer science industry. <br> Effective at supporting team needs with high-quality code, subject matter expertise and collaboration skills.
-Skilled programmer and complex problem-solver experienced in data analytics and report writing. </p>
+     •	Enthusiastic Employee eager to contribute to team success through hard work,  attention to detail and excellent organizational skills.<br> Clear understanding of Computer skills and programming and trained in many computer languages.
+Motivated to learn, grow and excel in the Programming/computer science industry. <br> Effective at supporting team needs with high-quality code, subject matter expertise and collaboration skills.<br> Skilled programmer and complex problem-solver experienced in data analytics and report writing. </p>

 </body>
 </htmle>